“Diversity – Equity – Inclusion” building beloved community within and beyond our doors.

 - Procured a Black Lives Matter banner for our building with congregational approval, in support of the world-wide Movement for Black Lives.

-- Book Group: Reading For Change (How To Be An Anti-Racist)
+- Book Group: Reading For Change

 - Supported and promoted local events and initiatives such as Black Heritage Trail NH, Black Lives Matter vigils & rallies, educational events about Indigenous Peoples in NH.

 - Organized congregational Zoom meetings with Rev. Michael Crumpler, UUA (Unitarian-Universalist Association) LGBTQ and Multicultural Programs Director to discuss the UUA report, Widening The Circle of Concern. https://www.uua.org/uuagovernance/committees/cic/widening

 - Hosted Paul and Denise Pouliot, head speakers of the Cowasuck Band of the Pennacook Abenaki People, on a Zoom program, Saving Our Food Ways and Sacred Spaces. https://cowasuck.org/